Iancheung228/Iancheung228.github.io/_posts/2024-04-20-barebone_transformer.md

 Breakdown of the single-attention head
 <ol>
   <li> Matrix multiplication between query and key matrices, the output size will be (context_len, context_len) </li>
   <li> Apply softmax to get a probability distribution that sums to 1.
-From this matrix, we can read off how much weight is given to the other words in the context. </li>
+From this matrix, we can read off how much weight is given to the other words in the context. (we omit the scaled dot product attention in this post to keep it simple) </li>
   <li> Matrix multiply with value matrix to get attention vector which has size (context_len, embed_dim)</li>
   <li> Matrix multiply with a linear layer </li>
 </ol>